Alhaimouni/Project-data/Prep#2.md

 - What problem or pain point does it solve?

   The site is a reference for people with certain diseases, so that he searches for the name of the disease and gets some medicines and methods to help recover.

+---

+- What is the minimum required for you to present on your demo day?

+  We provided the main idea of the project with the wireframes requiered also the API's that we want to use to biuld up the project.